Sewage Odor at 30 Rockefeller Plaza

 The pipes within the building were circulating foul smells throughout the tourist-packed observation deck.
 Atop the skyscraper, the deck dubbed “Top of the Rock,” offers sightseers a bird’s eye view of the city.
 With up to 2.5 million visitors per year, it is one of the building’s most popular destinations; one they could not afford to shut down.

 After trying many products that did not work, the company turned to Fresh Wave IAQ for a solution.
 A team of engineers surveyed the space and determined that the odor was coming from the sewer vent system.
+Sewage from many sources combined and flooded common areas with restroom smells and restaurant odors.

 Two Vapor Phase units sprayed Fresh Wave IAQ Air & Surface Liquid into the ten sewer vent gas stacks located on the 64th floor.
 By the time the gases reached the 70th floor, where the observation terrace is located, the odor was completely gone.